Idea to Innovation grants

 Phase II: technology enhancement

-• The collaborator should have the financial strength to carry the project into phase IIb or directly to market.
-If this seed funding will support a spinoff or entrepreneurial start-up, the financial standing of the firm will be closely scrutinized in the evaluation.
+- The collaborator should have the financial strength to carry the project into phase IIb or directly to market.
+If this seed funding will support a spin-off or entrepreneurial

 Projects that achieve critical milestones may be pursued for another 6- to 24-month period with either the newly created company or an established Canadian company, provided the cost-sharing arrangements for phase IIb projects are met.